sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 attempt to steal the limited system resources from your host.
 Therefore all uploading needs to happen as a background process (helpfully introduced in `NSURLSession` in iOS7).
-You're probably thinking that this'll be easy - you can just refer to the relevant chapter in [iOS7 Day-by-Day](https://leanpub.com/ios7daybyday) and you'll be done.
+You're probably thinking that this'll be easy - you can just refer to the relevant chapter in [iOS 7 Day-by-Day](https://leanpub.com/ios7daybyday) and you'll be done.
 Well, that's not quite true.

 There are a couple of complications with this.
 First of all, it's not trivial to